Temporary Internet Files

 then read the next chapters of this article.

-Where is located Temporary Internet Files folder?
+Where is located the Temporary Internet Files folder?

 The location of the Temporary Internet Files folder depends on the version of Windows and whether or not you are